 To collect Wang Jingwei related material, Ho Mang Hang visited family and friends who had collections of Wang Jingwei‘s poetry, calligraphy, essays and other hand scripts.
 All of these materials were listed one-by-one by Ho Mang Hang and hand copied, photocopied and/or photographed for the purpose of studying the material and providing reference for future scholars.
 These works form a key part of the foundation for this website.
 The following works have not been published before:

 Ho Mang Mang saw a copy of an unfinished autobiography in the home of one of Fang Junbi’s sons.
 According to the calligraphy and content of this document, Ho Mang Hang determined that the document was authored by Wang Jingwei.
 Ho referred to it as “Draft,” which we refer to on this web site as Draft of an Unfinished Autobiography.

 Copies of some of the following unpublished works by Ho Mang Hang have been donated to libraries around the word:

 《汪精衛現代中國》Wang Jingwei xiandai Zhongguo (Wang Jingwei and Modern China)

-Using the “Draft of an Unfinished Autobiography”《自傳草稿》as a foundation and other published works as references, Ho Mang Hang used Wang Jingwei’s life and the tumultuous history of Republican China as central themes, and wrote Wang Jingwei and Modern China.
+Using the “Draft of an Unfinished Autobiography”《自傳草稿》 and other published works by Wang as a foundation, Ho Mang Hang wrote Wang Jingwei: Modern China about Wang’s life, as told against the tumultuous history of Republican China.
 Mistakenly, WorldCat lists the author of this work as Wang Jingwei.
 The author is, in fact, Ho Mang Hang.

 《雲煙散憶》Yunyan sanyi (Cloud, Smoke, Scattered Memories)